Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Liberation rating:  ?/5
 	8. Protection rating:  ?/5
 	9. Technological smoothness:  ?/5
 	10. Technological extremophiliia:  ?/5
 	11. Stress/Boredom rating: 2/5 (Calm)
 	12. Me-points:  0/3
 	13. Special categories:  Animal Uplift, Furry
+	14. Conversion potential:  Empire<->Commonwealth (Limited)
 65. Zero Gravity Farms
 	1. Challenge cured:  High Gravity
-	2. Challenge cure interpretation:  Anti-grav technology would sure make these less expensive to implement...
+		1. Challenge cure interpretation:  Anti-grav technology would sure make these less expensive to implement...
-	3. Alternate cure interpretation:  No, it's a reference to the metaphorical interpretation here where this 'technology' is actually job subsidies for people who love some kind of work that doesn't pay off enough.
+		2. Alternate cure interpretation:  No, it's a reference to the metaphorical interpretation here where this 'technology' is actually job subsidies for people who love some kind of work that doesn't pay off enough.
 It's good hedonology, but I LIKE dignified people.
 I don't want to cure high gravity people.  v.-.v
-	4. Author protest:  I love these, and I hate these.
+	2. Author protest:  I love these, and I hate these.
 They're such paradisic farm technology, but they're something that makes total sense to be crushingly expensive.
-	5. Mechanism proposal:  Megastructures.
+	3. Mechanism proposal:  Megastructures.
 For farming.
 In space.
 Not as bad as the icon represents (it looks like a world-let in a glass bubble), but crushingly expensive.
-	6. Downside analysis:  Oh god the expense.
+	4. Downside analysis:  Oh god the expense.
 This rarely pays off.
 The system-wide farming technologies only pay off if they're implemented together, and that's even more expensive.
 These societies start building space platform after space platform after space platform to produce exotic biological products (food, medicine, and biological inputs and/or replacements for industrial goods).
-	7. Progression analysis:  Why does this lead to Orbital Hospitals?
+	5. Progression analysis:  Why does this lead to Orbital Hospitals?
 I kind of get it and I kind of don't.
 By the time society is lifting farmers into orbit en masse, it does make sense that you'd get orbital hospitals, .
-	8. Author appeal:  I want one of these jobs!
+	6. Author appeal:  I want one of these jobs!
-	9. Author protest:  Ow.
+	7. Author protest:  Ow.
 I'm not sure I want to live in a society that would implement this.
 I don't think it's a good idea.
-	10. Alternate interpretation:  It's a joke about people who really love farming in a good-humored way.
+	8. Alternate interpretation:  It's a joke about people who really love farming in a good-humored way.
 This goes with the alternate cure interpretation.
-	11. Downside analysis:  Lifting a whole lot of people into space reduces the average safety of space.
+	9. Downside analysis:  Lifting a whole lot of people into space reduces the average safety of space.
 It really would.
 This society would work much harder to keep space safe, and achieve imperfect results.
 The whole chain of orbital habitats -> zero gravity farms -> vacuum-based life creates this issue, though orbital hospitals would increase safety overall.
-	12. Downside analysis:  Slight safety flaws also applies in the alternative interpretation, since it suggests more jobs in society are held by people who love their work enough to dance.
+	10. Downside analysis:  Slight safety flaws also applies in the alternative interpretation, since it suggests more jobs in society are held by people who love their work enough to dance.
-	13. Categorization:  The alternative interpretation qualifies this as a Hedonological technology, and I'll grant it.
+	11. Categorization:  The alternative interpretation qualifies this as a Hedonological technology, but I'm reluctant to credit it.
+Even though I want this job.
+Partially because I don't want the alternate interpretation's job.
+Unless maybe it's a hydroponic plant supplied by microdesalination on a seastead... but that's painful.
-	14. Bureaucratic waste analysis:  Oh god the expense.
+	12. Bureaucratic waste analysis:  Oh god the expense.
-	15. Liberation rating:  5/5
+	13. Liberation rating:  5/5
+	14. Protection rating:  4/5
+	15. Technological smoothness:  1/5
+	16. Technological extremophilia:  5/5
+	17. Stress/Boredom rating:  2/5 (Calm)
+	18. Me-points:  1/3
+	19. Special category:  Unknown
+	20. Conversion potential:  Empire<->Commonwealth (Limited)
+66. Ancestral Recording
+	1. Challenge cured:  Grievance culture
+		1. Challenge cure interpretation:  It's a mirror.
+If there's a kind of people and a kind of culture that does this, showing them that they've been doing this for generations should either resolve their concerns more completely, or get them to stop doing something that they hate when they see their ancestors doing it.
+		2. Challenge cure protest:  *I disagree with this cure*.
+I think that destroying these cultures risks preventing the galaxy from seriously considering the flaws in these ideologies.
+	2. Author protest:  I'm not really sure if this should be a Panarchy technology or a Commonwealth technology.
+Prenatal Education sounds to me like presumptive life-planning, and it seems to me like it would have a synergy with Ancestral Recording.
+	3. Mechanism proposal:  I believe in two interpretations of this technology that move smoothly across many iterations between them.
+These interpretations are ancestral study and mind uploading.
+	4. Progression analysis:  The two interpretations of this technology are not opposed at all, meaning I would credit this technology with substantial smoothness.
+Many iterations would exist as people in these societies gathered evidence of their genetic and perhaps also cultural history (if this were extended to influential figures) to make it available for study.
+	5. Categorization:  This would be a good example of a Detached technology, especially (but not exclusively) in the ancestral study version.
+However much people may try to make themselves look good to future generations, a lot of immediacy is lost to the emotions, and the dramas of history often look terrible (albeit often still fascinating) to people of future generations.
+	6. Categorization:  This is also an empathy maximizer technology, and it still should be if given to the Commonwealth (which would make it the most low-placed empathy maximizer technology if done).
+It gradually encourages more of the mindpower of the system to be moved to computational substrates, and it encourages more of the computational substrate of the system to be used to understand people deeply.
+	7. Downside analysis:  Mind uploading permits an absurd level of control over the victim of it.
+These minds could be greviously mistreated.
+This technology is rather ethically safe at low technology levels, but at high technology levels the deactivated sapience described in the game's own text ("though only living things have the capacity to act without prompt") may become a disastrous falsehood.
+I am worried that this technology gets worse as Wealth increases.
+	8. Categorization:  This seems like a Homogenizing technology to me, as cultures where people are obsessed with their ancestors...
+I'm not sure what to write here.
+It's painful.
+There's a reason I marked this to be moved to where the University is on the Commonwealth tech tree, as this seems like a shoe-in for leading to Nationalist Indoctrination.
+	9. Bureaucratic waste analysis:  This encourages people to spend a lot of time in conversation with AI and/or a lot of time reading books about people who are long dead.
+Some people enjoy this rather too much, and are drawn away from productive endeavors.
+Others are lead away from supporting the government.
+It also encourages the government to support the importation of computational technology for economically questionable uses.
+	10. Liberation rating:  ?/5 (Good at low wealth?)
-	16. Protection rating:  4/5
+	11. Protection rating:  4/5  (Worried about civil rights effects.)
+	12. Technological smoothness:  4/5
+	13. Technological extremophilia:  5/5
+	14. Stress/Boredom rating:  1/5 (Dull)
+	15. Me-points:  0/3
+	16. Special category:  Empathy Maximizer, Detached, Homogenizing
+	17. Conversion potential:  Empire<->Commonwealth

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.